ankush5007/Nosql/Nosql.md

 or
 Ques 8 - How Do You Know If a Graph Database Solves the Problem? or
-Ques 8 - What are the useCase to pick Graph Database over other Nosql database ? or
+Ques 8 - What are the real UseCase to pick Graph Database over other Nosql database ? or
 Ques 8 - How social media Plateform use Graph Database efficently Explain? or